 Malnutrition screening / prevention

+We are working with the Remedy Clinic Study Group, The International Innerwheel, and Calcutta Rescue UK Charity to make this project happen.
+We started construction in March 2017.
 We are currently looking for volunteers, funding agencies or philantropists to carry out this project.
-If you are interested, please contact us now.
-For more information on our Teaching Kitchen Project please visit our previous crowdfunding page.
-A new campagin will be launched soon.
+If you are interested, please contact us.
+For more information on our Teaching Kitchen Project please visit our blog post.